 Prohibited transactions can quietly sneak up on you if you don’t know the IRA rules.

 I received a call from a client today that I thought would make a great example for the blog as to what a prohibited IRA transaction looks like.
-For more info on prohibited transactions view our post.

 The client has an IRA LLC and is investing in homes that are being sold in auctions.
 The auction would not accept a bid from his LLC because it was registered in a different state.
 However, the auction would accept the bid in his own name.